What time can we check in and out?

 Fish and chips at Watchet are good and a stroll around the harbour.
 They have some antique shops and a museum.
 Also 'Street Fair' first weekend of the month.

 If you wanted a bucket and spade day, Blue Anchor beach is good.
-There is the Driftwood cafe there and also you can swim at Holborn caravan site.
-Quite a small pool, but good for little ones.
+There is the Driftwood Cafe there.
 Car boot sale on a Saturday afternoon.

 As for cycling, most of the local trails are on our Facebook page.
 If you look up, Wills Neck Quantock Hills, Triscombe Stone and Crowcombe you should find some good ideas for trails.
 They are accessed safely from the campsite down our private farm track.